Skip to content

 Google Voice not working: updating call settings to complete outbound call

 If you’re on Voice’s mobile app, you can update your settings so Google Voice uses your WiFi connection or mobile data.
-Beyond making sure your WiFi is connected or your mobile data is on, is Google Voice not working on your iPhone or Android device?
-If Google Voice isn’t ringing on outgoing calls, you can check to see if the mobile app is up to date.
+If Google Voice isn’t ringing on outgoing calls, you can check to see if the mobile app is up to date on your phone.

 4. Can’t make international calls

-You may also need to try restarting the Google Voice app in case it’s just a glitch.
+You may also need to restart the Google Voice app in case it’s just a glitch.

 5. Major sound quality issues with Google Voice

-Assuming that you’re not facing any Wi-Fi or mobile data issues of your own, this is a Google Voice problem that users alone can’t fix.
+Assuming you’re not facing WiFi or mobile data issues, this is a Google Voice problem users alone can’t fix.

-But with no customer support for free users, getting help may not be as possible as you’d hope.
-With no one to ask, it’s hard to say if what you’re experiencing is an internet connection issue, a platform issue, or something else.
+But with no customer support for free users, getting help may not be as manageable as you’d hope.
+With no one to ask, it’s hard to say if you’re experiencing an internet connection issue, a platform issue, or something else.

 6. Google Voice loading slow on your browser